spalfonsos/Tutorial_hpc_extended/tutorial/01_class1.md

 salfonso@DSAS:~$ scp salfonso@narval.computecanada.ca:/home/salfonso/projects/def-cbravo/salfonso/tutorial_hpc_bcp/class1/3a396e65.igc "/mnt/c/Users/salfo/OneDrive - The University of Western Ontario/PHD/Banking-Analytics/BCP_Project/TutorialHPC/Class1/filefromnarval.igc"

-- from different remote clusters scp salfonso@narval.computecanada.ca:/home/salfonso/projects/def-cbravo/salfonso/tutorial_hpc_bcp/class1/3a396e65.igc salfonso@nibi.alliance.ca:~/
+- from different remote clusters
+[salfonso@narval1 ~]$ scp /home/salfonso/projects/def-cbravo/salfonso/tutorial_hpc_bcp/class1/3a396e65.igc salfonso@nibi.alliancecan.ca:~/3a396e65.igc

-Remember we could have access to the following resources however in every cluster we will need to store the adequate folders (this is if we create sth in narval is not going to be stored by default in nibi) https://docs.alliancecan.ca/wiki/Narval/en https://docs.alliancecan.ca/wiki/Nibi#GPU_instances https://docs.alliancecan.ca/wiki/Fir
+As an important observation in every cluster we will need to store the adequate folders (this is if we create sth in narval is not going to be stored by default in nibi) https://docs.alliancecan.ca/wiki/Narval/en https://docs.alliancecan.ca/wiki/Nibi#GPU_instances https://docs.alliancecan.ca/wiki/Fir